Gino De Dominicis: 1972 Venice Biennale

 De Dominicis first appearance in the Venice Biennale was in 1972, the exhibition curated by Francesco Arcangeli, Renato Barilli and Marco Valsecchi juxtaposed traditional paintings with more experimental expressions such as performance art.
 In these terms, “behaviour”– or even “attitude” – became synonymous with those practices using the body, creating ephemeral installations as well as stimulating a more participatory response by the public.

 During the first day of the vernissage, the presence of a seated man with Down's Syndrome in a corner of room 26, whose name was Paolo Rosa, attracted a lot of attention and violent criticism.
 After less than an hour, De Dominicis was forced to replace him with a little girl and then to close the room.
 Despite his very short exposure, the Second Solution of Immortality is generally identified and linked with Paolo Rosa, due also to the attention given to the incident by very influential voices.
 The headline of the article by Pier Paolo Pasolini, dated 25 June 1972, in the newspaper Il Tempo.
 Pasolini suggested that the act of De Dominicis was a product of Italian subculture.

-Three years later, in 1975, the event was even referred to by poet Eugenio Montale, in his Nobel Lecture entitled "Is Poetry still Possible?", with the following words :
+Three years later, in 1975, the event was even referred to by the poet Eugenio Montale, in his Nobel Lecture entitled "Is Poetry still Possible?", with the following words :

 At the great exhibition in Venice years ago the portrait of a mongoloid was displayed : the subject was très dégoutant, but why not ?
 Art can justify everything.
 Except that upon approaching it, one discovered that it was not a portrait but the unfortunate man himself, in flesh and blood.
 The experiment was then interrupted by force, but in a strictly theoretical context it was completely justified.

-In 1993 he announced that his tempera-and-gold-on-panel paintings could not be considered for Biennale prizes; in 1995 he publicly declined to appear at all.
+In 1993, he announced that his tempera-and-gold-on-panel paintings could not be considered for Biennale prizes; in 1995, he publicly declined to appear at all.